-Teacher Training Course 2025
+Teacher Training Course 2026 and Advanced level

 Permaculture has many solutions and has a transformative effect on people's lives.
 If you wish to share this with others and would like the confidence and the tools to do this in effective, creative ways then this course is for you